 The third startup company to receive capital injection is N.Cer.
 The company currently develops a digital solution for early dementia diagnostic services.
 N.Cer utilizes olfactory response and near-infrared spectroscopy, minimally invasive procedure that allows the monitoring of blood flow in the frontal cortex of the human brain.

 Lastly, to receive funding from the accelerator is Huray Positive.
 The startup analyzes the health data of chronic patients and provides customized counseling protocols.
-Established in 2010, it aims to provide a service app to manage chronic diseases based on information obtained a fitness device.
+Established in 2010, it aims to provide a service app to manage chronic diseases based on information obtained on a fitness device.